 Dr Grace Lordan, Associate Professor in Behavioural Science at LSE and Founding Director of The Inclusion Initiative

-In a recent study by Pew Research, the vast majority of respondents were unaware that AI was being used in the hiring process, and two-thirds said they would not want to apply for a position if they knew AI was used to help make hiring decisions.
+In 2023, a Pew Research study found that the vast majority of respondents were unaware that AI was being used in the hiring process, and two-thirds said they would not want to apply for a position if they knew AI was used to help make hiring decisions.
 The same study found that people strongly opposed AI making the final hiring decision by a ten-to-one ratio.
 Moreover, they are more sceptical that AI would be an improvement over humans when it comes to thinking outside the box; 44% said AI would do a worse job when it comes to seeing potential in job applicants who may not perfectly fit the job description.

-Research from the London School of Economics backs up this negative response to using AI in hiring.
-The main reasons for this negative view were privacy concerns and a less personable, more robotic experience.
+Research from the London School of Economics backed up this negative response to using AI in hiring.
+The main reasons for this negative view were privacy concerns and a less-personal, more-robotic experience.
 Overall, organisations that deploy AI hiring were seen as less attractive than those hiring through humans.

 As with any new technical implementation, there are challenges in onboarding and integrating a new piece of software alongside existing systems.
-Companies must also allocate time and resources to training the tool using existing data sets.
+Companies must also allocate time and resources to training the tool on existing datasets.

-AI technology is often enterprise software aimed at large organisations without transparent pricing.
-Businesses will need to research available technology options or use specialist technology consultants to advise on the various options.
+AI technology is often enterprise software aimed at large organisations, with pricing not made transparent.
+Businesses will need to research available technology options or engage specialist technology consultants to advise on their options.

 Multiple studies cast doubt on some applications of AI.
 An NYU study of two AI platforms found significant variances in outcome based on resume format and the presence of LinkedIn URLs.
 There are also concerns about the evidence behind video screening techniques based on expression and tone of voice analysis.
 Independent researchers from the University of Cambridge’s Centre for Gender Studies created a tool which showcases how a simple thing like lighting can impact the results of these assessments.